gravitational/teleport/rfd/0175-static-host-users.md

 $ tctl create -f foo-dev.yaml
 ```

-To remove the resource and delete all host users associated with it, run:
+To remove the resource and delete all host users associated with it, an admin will run:

 ```code
 $ tctl rm host_user/foo-dev